DangerCove/dangercove.com/privacy.markdown

 - Correct any information Danger Cove has about you.
 - Delete information Danger Cove has about you.

-If you have any other questions, feel free to send an email to [support@dangercove.com](mailto:support@dangercove.com).
+If you have any other questions, feel free to send an email to help at this domain.

 Last updated: {{ page.date | date_to_long_string }}